richarddubay/coe-training/lesson.md

 const marvelComicBooks = await db.select().from(comic_books).where(eq(ComicBooks.publisher, 'Marvel'))
 ```

-- For this training we’re going to be using Prisma.
+- For our training we’re going to be using Prisma as our ORM.

 ## Migrations